System quarterback

-A system quarterback is an American football quarterback who flourishes under a particular offensive system, specifically one that focuses on passing.
+A system quarterback is a quarterback in American football who flourishes under a particular offensive system, specifically one that focuses on passing.
 The term is often seen as a pejorative, for it implicitly downplays a quarterback's talent or skill by implying that a successful offense is due to a particular scheme or that a quarterback is successful due to his employment under specific circumstances.

 Russ Lande of Sporting News traced the term's etymology, or at least currency, to the early 1990s, when two University of Houston quarterbacks failed to carry college success into their professional careers.
 First, Andre Ware, in head coach Jack Pardee and offensive coordinator John Jenkins's run and shoot offense, had a record-setting 1989 season that culminated in a Heisman Trophy.
-He was the seventh overall pick in the 1990 NFL Draft, but did not have success in either the National Football League or the Canadian Football League.
-David Klingler took over for Ware at UH and was the sixth overall pick in the 1992 NFL Draft.
+He was the seventh overall pick in the 1990 NFL draft, but did not have success in either the National Football League (NFL) or the Canadian Football League (CFL).
+David Klingler took over for Ware at UH and was the sixth overall pick in the 1992 NFL draft.
 He too, failed to find exceptional success in the NFL.